 Both documents were far less comprehensive than their titles suggest.
 The red classification, which consisted of five levels (first to fifth growths), was actually a list of what the brokers considered the top properties of the Médoc.
 With the sole exception of Haut-Brion, all other reds--from the Graves, Saint-Emilion and everywhere else in the vast Gironde department--were excluded.

 Similarly, the white classification was limited to sweet whites produced in the four communes then associated with Sauternes: Barsac, Bommes, Preignac and Sauternes.
 It was essentially a two-tier affair of first and second growths, with Château d’Yquem accorded the singular title of First Great Growth.
-(Yquem’s supremacy over all other Sauternes wines has been virtually undisputed since the 18th century; today, for example, critic Robert M. Parker, Jr., regards it as “Bordeaux’s single most compelling wine.”)
+(Yquem’s supremacy over all other Sauternes wines has been virtually undisputed since the 18th century; in our era, for example, critic Robert M. Parker, Jr., has called it “Bordeaux’s single most compelling wine.”)

 The Sauternes classification has never been revised aside from alterations reflecting changes in ownership, whereas the Médoc listing has changed twice.
 But in terms of quality and commercial success, Sauternes has proved far more mercurial than red Médoc, which goes a long way toward explaining the discrepancy in fame dividing the two lists.